ENKI0311/ENKI0311/README.md

-Sure, let's make that more engaging and readable:

 👋 Hi, I'm John, bringing 27 years of IT experience to the table.

 👀 Interest: Deeply fascinated by the realms of A.I. & Machine Learning.